Chenguku/Reactive-Goalkeeper/platform_qnx/SETUP.md

 # QNX setup

+Note: Steps 3–6 build and deploy the CPython camera adapter.
+QNX Sensor Framework streams the CSI camera through its C Camera API, but it does not provide those frames directly as Python/NumPy arrays.
+The adapter copies its NV12 viewfinder frames into Python so `QNXCamera` can convert them to BGR for the shared detector.

 1. Build and boot the QNX Raspberry Pi image with Sensor Framework and Camera Module 3 support.
 Confirm the camera using `camera_example3_viewfinder`.

 2. On the QNX target, install the runtime modules: